Microsoft launches Dataflex, a relational database for Teams apps

 Microsoft today launched Dataflex, a relational database that lets business developers create, deploy, and manage Power Platform apps and chatbots without leaving Microsoft Teams.
 The built-in low code data platform provides relational data storage, rich data types, enterprise grade governance, and one-click deployment.
 Dataflex is supposed to surface key business data for building low-code apps that address business problems.
 The relational database also brings AI, performance, and security benefits out-of-the-box.

 Microsoft’s Power Platform is a business tool that lets anyone analyze, act, and automate across their organization.
 Microsoft Teams is the company’s Office 365 chat-based collaboration tool that competes with Slack, Facebook’s Workplace, Google Chat, and even Zoom.
 Since 2018, Microsoft Teams has been the company’s fastest-growing business app ever, long before lockdowns started juicing up remote work and learning numbers.
-In April, Teams hit 75 million daily active users and in May, Microsoft’s Jeff Teper told VentureBeat that Teams “will be even bigger than Windows.”
+In April, Teams hit 75 million daily active users, and in May Microsoft’s Jeff Teper told VentureBeat Teams “will be even bigger than Windows.”

 At its Build 2020 developers conference in May, Microsoft gave business developers new tools to build Teams apps.
 At its Inspire 2020 partners conference this week, Microsoft is doubling down on helping businesses transition to a hybrid remote work approach.

 “What we’re seeing is that people want to get work done and want to go integrate with business processes in the collaboration environment they’re using each and every day,” Microsoft CVP Charles Lamanna told VentureBeat.
-“What that means is ‘How can I have chat bots interact with me inside of Teams?’ or ‘How can I have an application experience run a business process that connects to my line of business systems right inside of Teams? or ‘How can I get access to visualizations and reports around data like for sales reports or end user satisfaction?'”
+“What that means is ‘How can I have chatbots interact with me inside of Teams?’ or ‘How can I have an application experience run a business process that connects to my line of business systems right inside of Teams?’ or ‘How can I get access to visualizations and reports around data, like for sales reports or end user satisfaction?'”

 Dataflex and Dataflex Pro